Rangers vs. Pirates Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has six doubles, 14 home runs, 18 walks and 49 RBI (43 total hits).
-He's also swiped three bases.
+- Adolis Garcia has 43 hits with six doubles, 14 home runs, 18 walks and 49 RBI.
+He's also stolen three bases.

 Garcia Recent Games